-The day after her second fishing trip with Diode, Terra left for work at Idaho’s Year 10 Ring, where the fan-shaped Antiquity District was located.
-Terra was in the media storehouse—its ancient style resembling an archive in the ruins of a nameless castle—sorting through the 3,000,000 files damaged during the early days of the Circ Calendar, when the minicell on the back of her hand received a message.
-She really didn’t want to field private messages at work, but by the look of it, it had come from the Council of Elders.
-Simply ignoring the message would be pointless, so she opened her palm to accept.
+The day after her second fishing trip with Diode, Terra left for work in Idaho’s Year 10 Ring, where the fan-shaped Antiquity District was located.
+Terra was in the media storehouse—its ancient style resembling an archive in the ruins of a nameless castle—sorting through the 3,000,000 files damaged during the early days of the Circ Calendar, when the minicell on the back of her hand received a call.
+She really didn’t want to field private messages at work, but by the looks of it, the call was from the Council of Elders.
+Simply ignoring it was pointless, so she opened her palm to take it.

 “Not really, I'm in the middle of work.”